 Visually, the standout feature is the set of flared arches giving the new RS5 a widebody stance that dwarfs the standard car.
 The nose is dominated by its enlarged front grille which sees the welcome return of the small RS badge that had been absent in recent hot Audis, while updated light signatures with a chequered flag pattern feature at both ends.
 The dual oval exhaust pipes are an RS staple, but these are mounted closer together than before, harking back to the first and last iterations of the TT.

-Those arches house 20-inch matte grey alloy wheels all-round with a 5 Y-spoke design as standard, with wider rims and tyres at the rear for the first time on the RS4/5.
+For the first time in the RS4/5's history, wider wheels and tyres feature on the rear axle.
 There is a choice of two braking systems, with standard steel discs measuring 420mm and 400mm at the front and rear respectively, while the optional ceramic brakes increase the diameters to 440mm and 410mm and save 30kg.
 Brake-by-wire modulates the blend of regenerative and friction braking, and incorporates a specifically tuned ABS system to ensure maximum stopping power when required.

 The RS 5's chassis features a 10% stiffer unibody than the base model, and five-link suspension with adjustable twin-valve dampers on both axles.
 The model gains new joints, links, bushings, and a 13:1 steering ratio to improve handling and feedback.
 The car's set-up can be adjusted through five preset driving modes, plus an individual setting that allows the driver to mix their preferred powertrain, suspension, stability control, and steering characteristics.